Recipients of the 2014 Jefferson Public Citizens Awards

 The reCOVER initiative for the design of a secondary school in the El Pantanal community in Granada, Nicaragua will establish a scalable-structures framework that will foster education and community development.
 The final design will address issues of sustainable design practice through an asset-based approach.
 This strategy will incorporate the use of local materials, passive energy design, and a kit of parts that is easily configured in a setting without advanced building technologies.

-- JPC Group: Christina Leas, Yutong Li, Kelly Mill, Maddy Brehaut
+- JPC Group: Christina Leas, Yutong Li, Maddy Brehaut, Katie Gronsky

 Faculty Advisor: David Germano